frawau/aioarping/README.md

                    'ip'   IP address of the answering device.
 An ipaddress.IPv4Address

                 It will be called for every ARP response.

+       You can also set skip_list, a list of ipaddress.IPv4Address, for those IP addresses that need not be bothered

+            arpctrl.skip_list=[ipaddress.IPv4Address("192.168.0.21")]

+       One's own address is always added to that list.
+So we won't send gratuitous ARP requests.

     4- Send the ARP request